paulrobertlloyd/paulrobertlloyd-v4/src/bookmarks/2011-09-05-don_norman.md

 ---
 Bobbie Johnson at GigaOm:

 > “What is Google?
-What do they sell?” asks Don Norman, the author of <cite>The Design of Everyday Things</cite> and a demigod of the design world.
+What do they sell?” asks Don Norman, the author of ""The Design of Everyday Things"" and a demigod of the design world.
 >
 > It’s a question that gets asked a lot, especially as the company’s power and products continue to expand.
 In a talk on Friday at the [dConstruct conference][1] in Brighton, England, he pointed out that – despite the complexity of the organisation – the answer usually looks pretty simple.
 >